cortexproject/cortex/docs/guides/glossary.md

 For more information, please refer to the [Cortex blocks storage](../blocks-storage/_index.md) documentation.

-### Chunks storage (deprecated)

-The chunks storage is a Cortex storage engine which requires both an index store (eg. AWS DynamoDB, Google BigTable, Cassandra, ...) and an object store (eg. AWS S3, Google GCS, ...) as backend storage.

-The chunks storage is deprecated.
-You're encouraged to use the [blocks storage](#blocks-storage) instead.

 ### Chunk

 A chunk is an object containing compressed timestamp-value pairs.

-When running Cortex with the chunks storage, a single chunk object contains timestamp-value pairs for a single series, while when running Cortex with the [blocks storage](#blocks-storage) a single chunk contains timestamp-value pairs for several series.
+A single chunk contains timestamp-value pairs for several series.

 ### Churn